Paccos/When/README.md

    This will make EntityFramework create the necessary tables and relations in your local database. (`$DATABASE_URL` has to be set here as well!)

 After that, you can run the app using the steps above and When will use your database as a persistent storage across restarts so that your data doesn't get lost.

+# How to Contribute

+0. (Preferably) Create an issue in the Issues tab and assign it to yourself so that it is clear, what is currently being worked on.
+1. Fork this repo
+2. Make your desired changes
+3. Make a Pull Request to this repo's `develop` branch
+4. Get reviewed
+5. Profit 😀

+# How to get Help

+Found a bug?
+Have some ideas?
+Need help?

+Feel free to write an issue on the Issues tab!

+You are also free to fix the issue yourself and make a Pull Request, as stated above, with your changes if you have a solution in mind.